zwebsuite/zcanvas/readme.md

 ```

 ## Build Demo
 This project uses the jvbuild build system.
-Use `jvbuild run demo_cairo` or `jvbuild run demo_software` to run the cairo backed and software backed demos respectively.
+Use `jvbuild run demo` to run example usage code.

 ## Rendering Output
 zcanvas provides a window library based on SDL2 for rendering output to a